forward3d/resque_to_cloudwatch/README.md

 These can actually contain any text - they are submitted as "dimensions" along with the metric value.
-A single metric in Cloudwatch is uniquely identified by its name (hardcoded to `jobs_queued` and `workers_working` in this gem), and any dimensions it has.
+A single metric in Cloudwatch is uniquely identified by its name (hardcoded to `resque_queues`, `resque_workers_working` and `resque_workers_alive` in this gem), and any dimensions it has.
 At Forward3D, we have a number of autoscaling "projects" (codebases), so we use the project dimension to represent that.
 Namespace is more important, as that determines how the metric is categorised in the Cloudwatch interface.
-Hostname can be anything - we set it to the hostname of the submitting machine.
+Hostname can be anything, or blank - we set it to the hostname of the submitting machine.

 #### `redis_host`, `redis_port`